jakekreider/metarg/README.md

 Intended usage:
 `metarg KORD`
+`metarg -d KORD`

-Will add the -d, -v flags as time and enthusiasm dictate.
+Will add more features (e.g. -v flag) as time and enthusiasm dictate.